 Just like humans, pets need vaccinations to protect them from possibly fatal illnesses.
 Even indoor pets run the risk of picking up harmful viruses, especially if they are boarded often or have contact with other pets.
 At Pembina Veterinary Hospital we provide pet vaccinations in Winnipeg and the surrounding areas.
 Most vaccines must be administered annually to ensure optimal protection of the pet.
 However, there are some vaccines that are not required every year, especially in cats.
+Bring your pet for vaccination at our clinic in Winnipeg today.

 Vaccines are usually split into two categories: core vaccines, meaning those that are recommended for all pets and non-core vaccines, which are additional vaccines that may be suggested based on the region you live in and your pet’s lifestyle.
 The veterinarians at Pembina can help you determine which vaccines your pet needs and suggest a schedule to keep so that your pet is always protected.